 We first circumscribed the universe of all uORFs.
 This universe includes over one million unique uORFs.
 We compared patterns of structure in this complete set of uORFs, to the attributes of uORFs labeled as active in experiment.
 A classifier built using these attributes, was used to extrapolate a catalog of uORFs that are likely active.
-It is a substantially larger catalog of uORFs, than has previously been associated with active function.

-Our catalog of uORFs, allows researchers to test their hypotheses regarding the role of upstream open reading frames, in health and disease.
+This is a substantially larger catalog of uORFs than has previously been associated with active function.Our ranked list of likely active uORFs, allows researchers to test their hypotheses regarding the role of upstream open reading frames in health and disease.
+We demonstrate several interesting examples of biological relevance through application of our catalog.